-- CAUTION: If troubleshooting a power supply mismatch error, replace only the power supply with the flashing indicator.
-Swapping the opposite power supply to make a matched pair can result in an error condition and unexpected system shutdown.
-To change from a High Output configuration to an Energy Smart configuration or vice versa, you must power down the system. - 2 Reseat the power supply by removing and reinstalling it.
-See "Removing a Power Supply" and "Replacing a Power Supply." - NOTE: After installing a power supply, allow several seconds for the system to recognize the power supply and to determine if it is working properly.
-The status indicator turns green to signify that the power supply is functioning properly.
+2 Reseat the power supplies by removing and reinstalling them.
+See "Removing a Power Supply" and "Installing a Power Supply."

+NOTE: When installing a power supply, allow several seconds for the system to recognize the power supply and to determine if it is working properly.
+The power status indicator turns green to signify that the power supply is functioning properly.